Amr-Abdellatif/Mobile-Net-implmentation-using-PyTorch/README.md

 ## Contributing

 Feel like adding your own touch of fun?
 I'm all ears!
 Open an issue, send a pull request, or just drop a message in the virtual mailbox.

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for the legal-ish details.

-Now go ahead, explore, experiment, and enjoy the journey with MobileNet Fun! 🚀✨